-Following five simple safety rules helps both groomer and horse keep the experience productive and pleasurable
+Following five simple safety rules helps both groomer and horse keep the experience safe, productive and pleasurable.

 - Never stand directly in front or behind your horse when grooming.
 Stand off to the side of the legs, in case the horse kicks or begins moving.